So many Public Houses

 An epic motorcycle journey

-Roy Buchanan writes: Florence Blenkiron was presented with a motorcycle and sidecar by Bertie Marians, the Sales Director for the makers of Panther Motorcycles, and Torrens, the pen-name for a columnist who wrote for The Motor Cycle at the Jolly Farmer on 30th November 1934.
+Roy wrote: Florence Blenkiron was presented with a motorcycle and sidecar by Bertie Marians, the Sales Director for the makers of Panther Motorcycles, and Torrens, the pen-name for a columnist who wrote for The Motor Cycle at the Jolly Farmer on 30th November 1934.
 The motorcycle and sidecar were to be used by Florence Blenkiron and Theresa Wallach to make an epic journey across Africa.
 They started their trip on 11th December 1934 with a send-off by Lady Astor and the Acting High Commissioner of Southern Rhodesia from Crown House in the Aldwych.
 They became famous as a result of their motorcycling adventure.
+6/08x

 The Hero of Inkerman / Windle Brook